bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/017-git-branching.md

 * newFeature
 ```

-Now let's create a new file with some demo content, you can do that with the following command:
+Now let's create a new file with some demo content.
+You can do that with the following command:

 ```
 echo "<h1>My First Feature Branch</h1>" > feature1.html